Federal Student Aid Programs available are Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and Federal Work-Study.

 - Demonstrate financial need.

 - Have a standard high school diploma or GED.
-Effective Fall 2012, Ability to Benefit students who have not enrolled at Wallace State prior to July 1, 2012 are not eligible to receive Pell Grant, Direct Loans, Federal Work Study and SEOG.
-(See Admission Requirements).
+Effective Fall 2016, Ability to Benefit (ATB) students may be eligible to receive Pell Grant, Direct Loans, Federal Work Study and SEOG.
+Students must meet ATB criteria established by the U. S. Department of Education for Eligible Career Pathways Programs (ECPP) in order to be eligible for aid.

 - Students must have all transcripts on file for high school or previous college credit.